Beijing Eagles

-The Beijing Eagles, officially the Beijing Shougang Eagles (北京首钢金鹰女垒), are a women's professional softball team.
+The Beijing Eagles, officially the Beijing Shougang Eagles (北京首钢金鹰女垒), were a women's professional softball team.
 Established in May 2017, the team plays in the National Pro Fastpitch (NPF).
 In the 2019 NPF Season the team will play all their home games at Jackie Robinson Ballpark.
 Managed by Chinese Softball Association, the Eagles' roster is mainly populated with players from the China women's national softball team as a means to gain professional experience against the highest levels of fastpitch play, in anticipation of softball's return to the Olympics in 2020.